Spacegod007/WoordenApplicatie/README.md

 # WoordenApplicatie
-This is an application to do some general stuff with words What can i say... it's a school app...
+This is an application to do some general stuff with words<br>
+What can i say... it's a school app...